Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 With Later’s Saved Captions tool, you can save your favorite hashtags as a caption for easy copy and pasting – whenever you need them.

-Or, you could use the tool to save a great caption that you'll use in the future:
+Alternatively, you can use the tool to save a great caption for future purposes, too:

 Step #6 (Optional): Edit Your Image or Video

-Tap “Edit Image” or “Edit Video” to add some additional design elements to your post.
+Tap “Edit Image” or “Edit Video” to add design elements to your post.

 With the filter tool, you can choose from an array of colorful filters to enhance your photo.